In Depth: Noise/Grain Plug-ins for After Effects, Final Cut and Other NLEs, Part 1 of 2

-Here’s the rundown of noise and grain reduction plug-ins on the market for After Effects and other NLE’s, rated on speed, accuracy and quality, as well as return on investment.
+Here is the rundown of noise and grain reduction plug-ins on the market for After Effects and other NLE’s, rated on speed, accuracy, and quality, as well as return on investment.
 This article will focus mostly on grain and noise reduction but also touch upon matching and adding grain and noise.

 In my book, Plug-in to After Effects: Third Party Plug-in Mastery (Toolfarm Price: $47.00, MSRP: $49.95), I did a big section in Chapter 14 on noise reduction plug-ins.
 This article is sort of an update, featuring new plug-ins, all new examples and more information.

 A little clarification.
 In video, it’s referred to as noise, while in film it’s called grain.
 In film, sometimes grain sets the mood and gives it a gritty feel, but if you’re trying to match different stocks or you’re mixing film and video sources, you will likely need to remove and match some grain.